aohua/redux-state-sync/readme.md

 createStorageListener(store, config);

 /*
 *  To still make your state sync.
 You need to trigger other actions with the data from the *  api request.
-The example is using redux-saga to handle the side effect.
+*  The example is using redux-saga to handle the side effects.
 */

 export function* fetchRepoSaga(action) {